 If you follow-up the steps as described, your star snippet will display in the Google search results once the page is re-indexed.

-Now, when your potential customers see the shining stars will be encouraged to write reviews to you (and probably they won’t be negative reviews).
+Now, when your potential customers see the shining stars will gain trust and choose to click on your website result.

 Good luck!
 And don’t forget to let us know how this worked for you.